Fermentation theory: Overview of fermentation

 Fermentation is the anaerobic metabolic process that converts sugar into acids, gases, or alcohols in oxygen starved environments.
 Yeast and many other microbes commonly use fermentation to carry out anaerobic respiration necessary for survival.
 Even the human body carries out fermentation processes from time to time, such as during long-distance running; lactic acid will build up in muscles over the course of long-term exertion.
 Within the human body, lactic acid is the by-product of ATP-producing fermentation, which produces energy so the body can continue to exercise in situations where oxygen intake cannot be processed fast enough.
 Although fermentation yields less ATP than aerobic respiration, it can occur at a much higher rate.
-Fermentation has been used by humans consciously since around 5000 BCE, evidenced by jars recovered in the Iran Zagros Mountains area containing remnants of microbes similar those present in the wine-making process.
+Fermentation has been used by humans consciously since around 5000 BCE, evidenced by jars recovered in the Iran Zagros Mountains area containing remnants of microbes similar to those present in the wine-making process.